-The management of scaphoid non unions with the Herbert screw and bone grafting can provide enough stability to allow fracture healing without much external splint age.
+We concluded that the management of scaphoid non unions with the Herbert screw and bone grafting can provide enough stability to allow fracture healing without much external splintage.
 The healing of the nonunion is better than that in other surgeries like k wire fixation or bone graft surgeries alone.
 Wrist function recovers much quicker after rigid internal fixation and early post-operative mobilization.